abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/azure/azure-loadbalancer.md

 ![azure console domain overview](img/createrecord.png)

-Press `Add` button, to update your zone file with the new record
+Press the `Add` button to update your zone file with the new record.

 ![azure console domain overview](img/recorddone.png)

-From your local device, you can open a web browser
+From your local device, open a web browser to confirm DNS resolution:

 ![reach your website from your new name](img/hello-http.png)

-Web browser doesn't allow usage of websocket without secure protocol.
-To login you need `https` protocol.
+Web browsers do not permit WebSocket connections over an insecure protocol.
+To log in, you must use the `https` protocol.

-As you can see, your website is `Not Secured`, we are going to add X509 SSL certificate to secure your service.
+As you can see, the website is marked `Not Secured`.
+The next step adds an X.509 SSL certificate to secure the service.